 Mayo Clinic’s approach

-- Expertise.
 Mayo Clinic experts are leaders in the use of the latest hysterectomy techniques.
 Whenever possible, your surgeon will choose minimally invasive surgery, performed through an incision in the vagina or through small abdominal incisions (laparoscopic surgery).
-Depending on your needs, you may be a candidate for robotic hysterectomy.
+Depending on your needs, you might be a candidate for laparoscopic or robotic hysterectomy.

 Locations, travel and lodging